JetBrains/teamcity-documentation/topics/working-with-build-results.md

 * [Edit the configuration settings](creating-and-editing-build-configurations.md#Creating+Build+Configuration+from+Template).

-Note that you can also manage multiple builds at once (for example, pin, tag, remove builds, add builds to favorites or add comments).
-For this, select the required builds on the __Overview__ tab of the __Build Configuration Home__ page (checkboxes appear when hovering builds), and use commands of the popup menu that appears on selecting builds.
+You can also manage multiple builds at once (for example, pin, tag, remove builds, add builds to favorites, or add comments).
+For this, select the required builds on the __Overview__ tab of the __Build Configuration Home__ page (checkboxes appear when hovering over builds), and use commands of the pop-up context menu.

 ## Build Details